How to Integrate Jira and Salesforce in 6 Steps

 You can also create conditions called triggers, which synchronizes information according to the rules you have configured.

-Jira Salesforce integration: Create synchronization triggers
+Jira Salesforce integration: Create synchronization trigger

 You can create them by clicking “Triggers” in the edit connection screen.